nodiscc/xsrv/README.md

-logs                view system logs on the host netstat             view network connections on the host backup-force        force a backup on the host web                 open the hosts main homepage in a web browser upgrade             upgrade playbook and roles to latest versions (read the release notes) help                show this message
+logs                view system logs on the host netstat             view network connections on the host backup-force        force a backup on the host backup-fetch        fetch latest daily backups from the host web                 open the hosts main homepage in a web browser upgrade             upgrade playbook and roles to latest versions (read the release notes) help                show this message